Anchor PDAs and Accounts

 handle repeatable tasks that would otherwise require a lot of boilerplate inside

 our instruction logic.
-This lesson will introduce the seeds
+This lesson will introduce the seeds, bump,

 reallocate accounts, and close accounts.